-The following table sets forth the number of stock options, SARs and time-based RSUs granted by the Company in the years ended December 31, 2011, 2010 and 2009.
-In addition, the table provides the number of shares of common stock issued following the vesting of earned performance-contingent RSUs and the weighted average number of shares of common stock outstanding in the year indicated.
+The following table sets forth the number of stock options, SARs and time-based RSUs granted by the Company in the years ended December 31, 2013, 2012 and 2011.
+In addition, the table provides the number of shares of common stock issued following the vesting of earned performance-contingent RSUs and the weighted average number of shares of common stock outstanding in the years indicated.